January 4, 2021

 What problems do you consider unsolvable that can be solved with the Ansys Cloud?
 How can you deliver better products using the Ansys Cloud and become more productive at the same time?
 We are so confident that you will find a great productivity boost in the Ansys Cloud that we are offering you a free trial.
 (If you’ve made it to this point in my blog, I think you deserve it!)
 Ansys Cloud runs Ansys HFSS, SIwave, Q3D, Icepak, Maxwell, Mechanical and Fluent.
 The free trial includes access to all machine configurations, VDI remote desktop access, 1 TB storage, Cloud Forum, Cloud Portal, cloud-based post- processing and 24/7 support.
 The trial runs for 30 days and comes with 1,000 Ansys Elastic Units.

-To request your free Ansys Cloud trial contact your account manager or go to ansys.com/cloud-trial.
+Request your free Ansys Cloud trial here or contact your account manager.

 Don’t trust our numbers?
 Register for the free trial of Ansys Cloud and run your own benchmark to compare the results vs. your local computing.
 Measure your savings and send us the result to get some advice on how to improve your productivity even more.